YOUTH ART EXHIBITION CALL FOR SUBMISSIONS

 AWARDS

-Awards will be given to the top three outstanding Visual Art submissions and to the top Literary Art submission in each Division (Division 1: Grades 6-8, Division 2: Grades 9-12) and selected by a jury.
-A People’s Choice Award will be chosen among submissions in both categories combined.
+Awards will be given to the 3 top outstanding Visual Art submissions, to 1 top Photography and to 1 top Literary Art submission in each Division (Division 1: Grades 5-8, Division 2: Grades 9-12) and selected by a jury.
+A People’s Choice Award will be chosen among submissions in the 3 categories combined during the 12 day exhibition.

 Prizes Available (per Division)

 All exhibitors will receive Certificates for Participation.
-Winners will be announced at the Artist Reception Saturday, May 6th 2023, 1pm-3pm
+Winners will be announced at the Artist Reception Thursday, May 2nd 2024, 6pm-8pm

 HOW TO APPLY

 Applications must be submitted online.
-Use the appropriate button below to start your submission:
+Use the appropriate button in the categories listed above to start your submission:

 Participating artists will be contacted by a curator with follow up regarding any additional informational details.